theAdityaRamesh/humannerf/README.md

 # HumanNeRF: Free-viewpoint Rendering of Moving People from Monocular Video (CVPR 2022)

 ## Change Log
+ - Updated Files with comments on what the functions do (OnGoing).
 ## To_Do
 - [ ] Find out what the motion_weight_prior(gaussian bone volume work).
 - [ ] Understand the tpose.py dataset class and the tpose rendering process from run.py